tweag/python-monorepo-example/README.md

 from blog post, or team member images.

-To make sure you see the real files, and not pointers in your checkout, please make sure to have git lfs installed and configured:
+To make sure you see the real files, and not pointers in your checkout, please make sure to have git lfs installed and configured before cloning:

 ```nix
 programs.git = {